If you are interested in growing mango trees, then you’ve come to the right place.

 - Keeping your mango tree well-nourished (more resistant to infections)

-When it comes to chemical control, copper is not as effective in preventing powdery mildew.
-Instead, we will want to use a sulfur-based agent.
 However, it should be noted that sulfur is ONLY a preventative measure and will not have any meaningful impact on an active infection (can’t do anything about an active infection).

 How to Grow Mango Trees In Containers